Stash-Ex/stash-extension/README.md

 Builds the app for production to the `build` folder.
 It uses Craco to modify webpack and correctly bundle the app compatible with chrome extensions v3.

+# Roadmap
+Please take a look at our [roadmap](https://github.com/orgs/Stash-Ex/projects/2) for details on exciting upcoming features!